denoland/deno/docs/testing.md

 ## Writing tests

-To define a test you need to call `Deno.test` with a name and function to be tested.
+To define a test you need to register it with a call to `Deno.test` with a name and function to be tested.
 There are two styles you can use.

 ```ts
 import { assertEquals } from "https://deno.land/std@$STD_VERSION/testing/asserts.ts";